msesma/DaggerPlayground/README.md

 ## Description

-Simple implementation of dagger injection on a app module.
+Simple implementation of dagger injection on a app module (Library).
-Módule `library` injects the `LibraryCollaborator` into `LibraryMain` when the main activity calls its `initialize()` method using only JSR330, but we coukd add modules, subcomponents, scopes or whatever.
+Module `library` injects the `LibraryCollaborator` into `LibraryMain` when the main activity calls its `initialize()` method using only JSR330, but we coukd add modules, subcomponents, scopes or whatever.

+The limitation of this approach is that libraries cannot access main app provided dependencies.

 ## Exercises